-Q: I had STeem already - have I got two copies now?
+Q: I had STeem already - have I got two now?

-A: In a way.
-DBST temporarily creates a separate copy of STeem when you select a demoscreen, but this copy is
+A: DBST temporarily creates a separate copy of STeem when you run a demoscreen, but this copy is

 deleted once you have finished with DBST.
-The copy of STeem has its own settings and so will not interfere with your original
+This copy of STeem has its own settings and so will not interfere

 Q: Why have different versions of STeem?